NhatMinhLe240205/twitter-comment-collector/README.md

 # twitter-comment-collector

+A bot for collecting comment on a X post using Sellenium.
+The bot will collect the username, date, comment content and export them into an Excel file.

 ## ATTENTION:
 - This might violate the Term & Service of Twitter (X) verify here: "https://x.com/en/tos".
 Should have a throw away dedicated account for usage.
 - Chrome should be on the newest version for easy usage.